jacob-kang/TrafficPoseClassification/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/88817336/129146787-4a205829-88d2-4e68-8db2-d82e6a4f7d07.gif)

 So I'm aiming to make Traffic Pose recognition AI for understanding a person deeply.

-# Detail

-Note.
+**Note.
 This project is made with Pytorch.
-I use only Pytorch so I can't provide tesorflow version.
+I use only Pytorch so I can't provide tesorflow version.**

+# How to use
+a

 There are 3 parts of it.

-(러닝) is about AI learning.
+'AI_learning.py' is about AI learning.
 You can make your own model.
-This is basically configured VGG-16 (Transfer learning) and I only modified 3 level of classifer (Fully connected 3).
+This is basically configured VGG-16 (Transfer learning) and I only modified level 3 of classifer (Fully connected 3).

+'AI_Inference_Cam.py' is about

+'AI_Inference_Pictures.py' is about

+'AI_Model_Loading.py' is about

+'SSD300_Model_Loading.py' is about

+'category_names.txt' is about